-If you’re just getting into off-roading, than chances are you’ve heard something about the Jeep vs Land Rover debate.
+If you’re just getting into off-roading then chances are you’ve heard something about the Jeep vs Land Rover debate.
 Both are designed with off-roading in mind, and both are exceptionally good at it.
 One is built in America, the other is built in the UK, but which is actually better?
 Well, there’s a lot of different aspects to cover, as well as different generations of the Jeep vs Land Rover debate.
-So, lets dive in, and compare Jeep vs Land Rover.
+So, let’s dive in, and compare Jeep vs Land Rover.

 Jeep vs Land Rover: Interior

-Assuming you don’t live under a rock, than you should know that the Land Rover brand is known for its luxury.
-When you think of high end vehicles, most people will think of a Range Rover, and thats exactly what I’m talking about.
+Assuming you don’t live under a rock then you should know that the Land Rover brand is known for its luxury.
+When you think of high-end vehicles, most people will think of a Range Rover, and that’s exactly what I’m talking about.
 The luxury of a Range Rover transfers over into other Land Rover models.
-For this example lets look at the Discovery II.
+For this example, let’s look at the Discovery II.